Pclanglais/TidySupervise/README.md

 ## Create a training corpus

 Supervised models are fully appropriate when your are dealing with a lot of texts and want to go beyond an "exploratory" stage.
-TidySupervise was initially developed to classify millions of French newspaper articles published before 1945 and to extract corpora revolving a specific news genre (political news, stock exchange section, serial novels, weather report, and so forth…)
+TidySupervise was initially developed to classify millions of French newspaper articles published before 1945 and to extract corpora revolving a specific news genre (political news, stock exchange section, serial novels, weather report, and so forth…).

 Training a text model is more an art than a science.
 You'll have to make a lot of subjective calls: whether a document belongs to a specific labelling category, whether this category should really exist at all, whether the document is classifiable in the first place.
 This is more akin to the work a literary critic than to a systematic scientific investigation.

-The most practical way to label the data remains to put the training corpus in an spreadsheet file.
+The most practical way to label the data remains to put the training corpus in a spreadsheet file.
 If the corpus is already stored in a directory, you can use TidySupervise function tds_generate to create the corpus.

 ```{r eval=FALSE}
 tds_generate(dir = "training_corpus")